Divyansh-Jaisawal/Project/README.md

-# Project 1 :
+# Case Study: A Burglar Alarm System

-Case Study: A Burglar Alarm System
+# Introduction:

-Introduction: The design and implementation of a Burglar Alarm System is essential for home and property security.
+The design and implementation of a Burglar Alarm System is essential for home and property security.
 This system detects unauthorized access to a protected area and triggers an alarm to alert the property owner or a security service.
 In this case study, we'll outline the hardware and software components of a typical burglar alarm system.

-Hardware Block Diagram:
+# Hardware Block Diagram:
 A typical hardware block diagram for a Burglar Alarm System consists of various components, including sensors, a control unit, and an alarm notification system.
 Here's a simplified representation:
 1. Sensors:
 •	Door/Window Contact Sensors: These sensors detect the opening of doors or windows.